Merton and Wandsworth (London Assembly constituency)

 Merton and Wandsworth is a constituency in the London Assembly.
 Since the 2016 election, it has been represented by Labour's Leonie Cooper.

 As its name suggests, the constituency consists of the combined area of the London Borough of Merton and the London Borough of Wandsworth.

 Constituency profile

 Created in 2000, Merton and Wandsworth had elected only Conservative AMs until 2016, when current AM Leonie Cooper of the Labour Party was elected.

+It has also proved to be a bellwether, voting for the winning Mayoral candidate in every election since the post was contested in 2000.